raspberrypilearning/getting-started-with-node-red/worksheet.md

 1. Join up the GPIO input button node to the input (left side) of the switch node.

-1. Now drag in a yellow **change** node from the functions section and double click on it to configure it.
+1. Now drag in a yellow **change** node from the functions section and double-click on it to configure it.
 We will use this node to change the message being sent.
 Remember: when we created the switch node, the first output was set to be followed if the input message was `1`.
 We will use the change node to change the message to `0`.

   ![Change node](images/change-node.png)